-A spectacular three-day event is taking place in Malpas on 9th 10th and 11th November 2018 marking the 100th Anniversary of The Armistice.
+The three-day event is taking place in Malpas on 9th 10th and 11th November 2018 marking the 100th Anniversary of The Armistice.

 The search for First World War artefacts to display in November has begun.

-Local and former residents are being encouraged to share family photographs and memorabilia from the period for a great exhibition.
+Local and former residents are being encouraged to share family photographs and memorabilia from the period for a exhibition.

-Schoolchildren are being asked to help in providing what will go on display by finding out what contribution, military or otherwise, their families made in the First World War, gathering photos and memorabilia and writing up their family histories both for display and for reading out in a public gathering.
+Schoolchildren are being asked to help in providing what will go on display by finding out what contribution, military or otherwise, their families made during the First World War, gathering photos and memorabilia and writing up their family histories both for display and for reading out in a public gathering.

 Shop windows, period costume and re-enactments are set to transform Malpas village back to 1918.